RhetTbull/photos_time_warp/README.md

   on photos selected in a Smart Album; select photos in a regular album or in the 'All Photos' view.

-Specify which photo properties to change: [at least 1 required] -d, --date DATE           Set date for selected photos.
+Specify one or more command: [at least 1 required]
+  -d, --date DATE           Set date for selected photos.
 Format is 'YYYY-MM-
                             DD'.
   -D, --date-delta DELTA    Adjust date for selected photos by DELTA.
 Format is